 To be used in combination with a SALSA MLPA Reagent Kit and Coffalyser.Net analysis software.

-genes that have been found in patients are deletions and duplications of complete exons, which are usually missed by standard sequence analysis.
+genes that have been found in patients, deletions and duplications of complete exons are usually missed by standard sequence analysis.
 The MLPA technique can detect most of these deletions and duplications and therefore complements sequence analysis of the MLH1

 The SALSA MLPA Probemix P248-B2 MLH1-MSH2 Confirmation contains 49 MLPA probes with amplification products between 130 and 493 nucleotides (nt).
 This includes 21 probes for the MLH1